hellowaywewe/py-spdk/README.md

 # py-spdk

+## Dependencies

+The py-spdk is currently in favour of SPDK v17.07 and DPDK v17.08.

 ## Problem description

 As we all know, SPDK is a high-performance kit written in c.
 It is hard for management-level applications written in python to connect with SPDK-based app (as: nvmf_tgt, etc.) directly.
 For this reason, developers should be able to provide a client for callers to make convenient use of SPDK-based app.
 The py-spdk is such a python client that is designed for the upper-level management applications to communicate more fully and get data returned by SPDK-based app.